bludit/blog/pages/bludit-4-road-map/index.md

 <a href="https://ibb.co/sWTpr9S"><img src="https://i.ibb.co/5KQXVhD/bludit-v4-file-manager.png" alt="bludit-v4-file-manager" border="0"></a>

-## API
-- Create/edit/delete categories
-- Create/edit/delete users

-## Logo refresh
+## Logo
-I would like to do a refresh of the current logo, anyone can collaborate and provide alternatives.
+I would like to do a refresh of the current logo or change it for a new one, any help is welcome!

-We have one from Multicolor by [Mateusz Skrzypczak](https://www.facebook.com/multicolorstargard).
+Thank to Multicolor by [Mateusz Skrzypczak](https://www.facebook.com/multicolorstargard) for the following logo.

 <img src="https://github.com/bludit/logos/raw/master/multicolor/yello.png" alt="alternative-logo-by-mulicolor">